sidtr0/chatbot/CONTRIBUTING.md

   You must follow the format for every new response added

-  run the delete.sh to delete the training model for new training

   Run the training model again to incorporate all the new responses added.
-The steps should be 3000
+The steps should be 1000